 The use of different paper can tremendously alter the richness of prints and works on paper.
 Eastern papers have the benefit of picking up the most delicate lines and tones, allowing for a vivid impression when printed on.
 The emphasis of this class is on chine collé technique with additional discussion on backing papers and layering techniques.
 Works already produced on eastern paper with waterproof materials can be transformed using unconventional methods of scroll mounting, layering, and pasting processes.

 This class is ideal for printmakers and painters who work on paper and wish to expand with chine collé.
+Some experience with intaglio printmaking a plus!
 Participants will learn to make their own paste, understand the correct consistency, and how to apply this evenly; as well as understanding the process of using this method without a press!
 Come learn how chine collé and collage can add to your art practice!